alejandra-badia/ecommerce-marketing-bi-engine/README.md

 An audit of the daily and monthly transaction pacing revealed an important pattern:

-* **Holiday Surge:** The November–December 2025 data did not show an abnormal holiday demand spike.
+* **No Abnormal Holiday Surge Observed:** The November–December 2025 data did not show an abnormal holiday demand spike.
 Sales and conversion volumes remained relatively flat and consistent with the earlier months of H2 2025.
 * **Q1 Pacing Context:** Similarly, January and February 2026 did not appear to have an exaggerated post-holiday hangover drop.

 **Analytical Implication:** Although holiday seasonality can affect the data, significant seasonality peaks and troughs were not observed.